jedidahwavinya/jedidahwavinya.github.io/_pages/data-wrangling.md

 ## 🧹 Data Wrangling Project #1 – Netflix Dataset (Kaggle)

 **Overview:**
-This was my **first** data wrangling project, where I explored, cleaned, and transformed the popular **Netflix Movies & TV Shows** dataset from Kaggle to prepare it for analysis and visualization.
+This was my **first** data wrangling project, where I cleaned and wrangled the Netflix Movies and TV Shows dataset to uncover insights such as content trends, release patterns, and rating distributions.
+Focused on data preprocessing and storytelling.

 **Dataset:**
 - 📊 **Source:** [Netflix Movies & TV Shows – Kaggle](https://www.kaggle.com/datasets/shivamb/netflix-shows/data)